Eden3DP/Filament-Cabinet/README.md

 Q: What is the purpose of the Filament Cabinet?
 ---
-A: The main purpose of this device is to act as a personal server, accompaning your 3D printer which features a 3D hologram-like display, showing you a "print preview" mode, in full 3D-like display before you begin to 3D print said object.
+A: The main purpose of this device is to act as a personal server, accompaning your 3D printer which features a 3D hologram-like display, showing you a "print preview" mode, in full 3D-like display before you begin to 3D said object.
 This also acts as a full bitcoin & lightning node to connect to.

 [In future release versions, this microSD card will become more useful with on-device features, without having to remove the hard drive.]